Is Kombucha Good For Weight Loss? Does It Really Help 2023?

 • Calories: 60

-• Carbohydrates: 15 grams, from sugar
+• Carbohydrates: 15 grams (from sugar)

 • Potassium: 15 milligrams

 It also offers small amounts of copper, iron, and vitamin B. Caffeine is also present in this drink due to its tea infusion.
-This makes it a beneficial drink to include for individuals looking for an alternative to juice.
+This makes kombucha a beneficial drink to include for individuals looking for an alternative to juice.
 Although if you’re following a low-carb diet, it may not be the best option, due to its sugar content.

 Health Benefits Of Kombucha

 Besides its potential effect on reducing body weight, kombucha may have other potential health benefits.
-It may also have added components to boost health protective effects like juices, turmeric, herbs, ginger, and others.
+It may also have added components to boost overall health protective effects like juices, turmeric, herbs, ginger, and others.
 Data on these benefits are mainly limited to animal studies or small human studies.

 Gastrointestinal

 With its bacterial content, it may improve gut health.
 Its acetic acid content provides antibacterial properties[8] against harmful bacteria like Helicobacter Pylori and Escherichia choli.
 These types of bacteria tend to be the cause of stomach ulcers and diarrhea.
 Since kombucha is fermented with healthy bacteria, it has potential probiotic effects.
-Not only this, but it also contains prebiotics, which helps to feed the healthy bacteria, allowing them to thrive in the gut.
+Not only this, but it also contains prebiotics, which help to feed the healthy bacteria, allowing them to thrive in the gut.

 Anti-Inflammatory